RyanWolfen7/acebook-rails-template/README.md

 ### Modeling

 The project was expanded on over a two week period.
-Starting with the easiest aspects to implement: The ability to write and post a message, before adding more and more functionality as it became necissary.
+Starting with the easiest aspects to implement: The ability to write and post a message, before adding more and more functionality as it became necessary.

 We used WaffleBoard, integrated with Github to manage the project team's workflow and co-ordinate tasks.